RASPIAUDIO/OpenDino/README.md

   </a>
 </p>

 > **Early‑access reservation** — Interested in owning an Open Dino?
-Pre‑book a unit at [http://dino.raspiaudio.com/](http://dino.raspiaudio.com/).
-No payment is collected now—just your email.
+Pre‑book a unit at [http://dino.raspiaudio.com/](http://dino.raspiaudio.com/) 1€ refundable if we do not reach the target.
 If we gather enough interest (≈ 1 000 reservations), we’ll contact you before moving forward with hardware production.

 ## Abstract